nightscout/trio-docs/docs/usage/concepts/isf.md

 $$
 Total\ Insulin = \frac{Current\ BG - Target\ BG}{ISF} + \frac{Carbs}{CR} + Trend\ Correction - IOB
 $$

+### Carbs on Board (COB) Calculations

+ISF is used to determine how quickly carbs are absorbed in your body and how fast Trio reduces the COB amount.

+- ISF is used to determine your Carb Sensitivity Factor (CSF)
+    - **Formula**: $CSF=\frac{Carb\ Ratio}{\mathit{IS}\mathit{F}}$
+    - CSF shows how much 1g of carbohydrate will raise your glucose
+- Carb Sensitivity Factor is used to determine how many carbs have been absorbed during that loop cycle
+    - **Formula**: $Increase\ in\ glucose \times CSF$
+    - Your COB will be reduced by this amount*

+*If no change is indicated in your glucose readings, your `Min 5m Carb Impact` setting will be used for COB determination

 ## Common ISF Mistakes